arnaud4d/documentation/docs/API/4DNetkit.md

 When requesting access on behalf of a user ("signedIn" mode) the command opens a web browser to request authorization.

-# Tutorial : Send an Email by Calling the Microsoft Graph API
+# Tutorial : Authenticate to the Microsoft Graph API and send an email

 ## Objectives

-Establish a connection to the Microsoft Graph and send an email using 4D NetKit and the [SMTP Transporter class](http://developer.4d.com/docs/fr/API/SMTPTransporterClass.html).
+Establish a connection to the Microsoft Graph API using 4D NetKit, and send an email using the [SMTP Transporter class](http://developer.4d.com/docs/fr/API/SMTPTransporterClass.html).

 ## Prerequisites